hypertrace/hypertrace/.github/CONTRIBUTING.md

 Before submitting a bug, please do the following:

 * Perform **basic troubleshooting** steps:

-   * **Make sure you're on the latest version.** If you're not on the most recent version, your problem may have been solved already!
-Upgrading is always the best first step.
-   * **Try older versions.** If you're already *on* the latest release, try rolling back a few minor versions (e.g. if on 1.7, try 1.5 or 1.6) and see if the problem goes away.
-This will help the devs narrow down when the problem first arose in the commit log.
-   * **Try switching up dependency versions.** If the software in question has dependencies (other libraries, etc) try upgrading/downgrading those as well.

 * **Search the GitHub issues** to make sure it's not a known issue.